stetson06/stetson06.github.io/_posts/2021-11-30-document-alignment-nlp.md

 <br>
 Important Limitation (Tables)
 <br>
 The standard doc.paragraphs loop shown above reads the body text.
 It often skips text inside tables.
 So if our documents had relied heavily on tables (which they didn't), then we also would have had to iterate through doc.tables.
-Here is how we would haved modified the extract_text_from_docx function to include table text:
+Here is how we would have modified the extract_text_from_docx function to include table text:

 ```python
 def extract_text_including_tables(file_path):